 Observation of the start of day and lesson changeovers suggests that behaviour is good, with pupils moving purposefully and promptly to lessons.
 Teachers and senior staff maintain a strong presence in corridors and circulation spaces at lesson changeover.
 Senior staff know pupils well and despite the higher expectations good relationships are in evidence.
 Punctuality to lessons has significantly improved this term and pupils arrive better prepared to learn.
 Middle leaders spoke of the calmer atmosphere in school and the acceptance by all staff that improving attendance, punctuality and behaviour was a shared responsibility.
-Attendance this year is currently running at 94%, in line with national averages for similar schools and a one percentage point improved significantly.
+Attendance this year is currently running at 94%, in line with national averages for similar schools and a one percentage point improvement on last year.
+Lateness to school has been halved and punctuality to lessons has improved significantly.
 Attendance for Year 11, which had been an issue last year, is in line with the whole school average.